Charted Waters

 A Note on Seasickness

-If you've never been on a boat offshore, be honest with yourself about the possibility of motion sickness.
+If you've never been offshore on a boat, be honest with yourself about the possibility of motion sickness.
 Reef fishing and snorkel trips in calm, protected water are low-risk.
 Offshore fishing in open ocean is a different story — swells can be significant.

 If you're unsure, start with a half-day inshore or protected-water trip.
 Take medication proactively if you have any history with motion sickness.
 Captains see it all the time — but there's no fun in being miserable for four hours.